open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 Note that this could make a difference even if the custom interpretation is identical with the default value, because it might reset a value set from other configuration sources with the default.

+If a null value is acceptable, the numeric value representing it MUST be `"none"`.

 ### Enum value

 For variables which accept a known value out of a set, i.e., an enum value, SDK implementations MAY support additional values not listed here.